weidmueller/u-os-sdk-quickstart/README.md

 For a basic overview and an introduction to the u-Os SDK installer, see the helloworld [README](helloworld/README.md).

+For kernel module development, see the kernel module [README](u-os-kernel-dev/README.md).

 For more advanced examples read on about the VSC workplace folder with the following projects in it:

 1. openSSL 3.x